Skip to content

 Important!

-The powershell script must be run as an administrator on the local device, and must be run using a Global Administrator account on your Microsoft 365 tenant.
+The PowerShell script must be run as an administrator on the local device, and ideally should be run using a Global Administrator account on your Microsoft 365 tenant.

 Run the deploy script to start the creation process for the Container.